AndersAndreen/TwoTrack/README.md

-# Railcar
+# TwoTrack
 A Railway-oriented approach to result handling in .Net

 ## Principles:
-- Encapsultaion: What happens in the car stays in the car
+- Clear intent over verbose error handling
-- Intent over implementation
+- Injecting functionality over getting value out
 - Errors over exceptions
-- Async all the way
+- Async all the way - if you want it

 ## Features:
 - Automatic null check of inputs